Image Source: CTV News

 This means that if a mother of five accidentally falls pregnant but has decided that she does not want any more children, she too, must carry her unborn child to term and give birth.

-If this doesn’t hit home for you, your sister, wife, mother or daughter then maybe Democratic state Senator Bobby Singleton’s message will.
+If this does not hit home for you, your sister, wife, mother or daughter then perhaps Democratic state Senator Bobby Singleton’s message will.

 Image Source: CNN’s Instagram @cnn

 Obviously, everyone is entitled to their own opinions on controversial issues such as abortion and reproduction.

 And this also means that not all women necessarily agree with abortion either.